-Working with parents

-Pupils with a disability
+Working with parents Pupils with a disability

 All pupils are admitted to our school in the same way regardless of ability or disability.
-The main entrances to the school have disabled access and we have easily accessible toilet facilities.
+School has disabled access and accessible toilet facilities.
 This procedure is detailed in our Admission Policy and includes home visits and liaison with outside agencies in order to discuss specific areas of concern.